Broken Claws - A Hazard Of Lazy Clipping

 Updated:

-If your dog is anything like Byron, claw trims are not his favorite and he'll deploy any number of games to get out of clipping time.
-For the first few months, I struggled to clip his claws at all, but figured his regular walks would keep them trimmed enough not to worry about it too much.
+If your dog is anything like me, claw trims are not his favorite and he'll deploy any number of games to get out of clipping time.
+For the first few months, I struggled with clipping and made life hell for dad, every time I saw the clippers.
+He didn't worry too much, as we walk a lot, and he probably thought that my claws would stay short because of that.

-To a point, that's true, but that point came and went when he was running and jumping along a stream and landed on a manhole cover.
-One of his 'thumb' claws, which he hadn't let me trim, must have landed awkwardly on the solid surface and broken.
-He didn't make a sound or start limping, so I didn't notice anything at first, but when he came over for a quick rub, I spotted blood on his paw.
-The claw was broken very high up, just under the flesh, and I couldn't see any safe way to remove the damaged part.
+To a point, they did, but that point came and went when I was running and jumping along a stream and landed on a manhole cover (what was that doing there?!)
+One of my 'thumb' claws, which I hadn't let dad trim, must have landed awkwardly on the solid surface and broken.
+Being a tough pup, I didn't make a fuss or start limping, so dad probably didn't notice anything at first, but when he came over to give me a quick rub, he spotted blood on my paw.
+The claw was broken very high up, just under the flesh, so he couldn't see any safe way to remove the damaged part.

-The vet didn't seem at all worried, and to my surprise, just snipped the entire claw off at the root, nerve and all.
-I felt sure this was a horrific solution and Byron shrieked and jumped down from the vet's examination table to cower in the corner.
-But as soon as we left the vet's office, he began walking as normal and even tried digging a few times, which I had to put an end to.
-The wound healed pretty cleanly, although the claw is now permanently off to one side and a bit curlier than on the opposite paw.
+The vet didn't seem at all worried, and to our surprise, he just snipped the entire claw off at the root, nerve and all.
+Neither dad nor I thought this was anything less than a horrific solution and I shrieked and jumped down from the vet's examination table to cower in the corner.
+But as soon as we left the vet's office, I forgot about it, began walking as normal and even tried digging a few holes, which dad had to put an end to.
+The wound healed pretty cleanly, although the claw is now permanently off to one side and a bit curlier than on the opposite one.

-Now, I'm definitely not suggesting you should randomly lop off any broken claws (or other wounded body parts) - that's definitely a job (and a decision) for the vet.
-My point here is that claw clipping is a necessary part of having a dog in your life, and whether or not you clip claws should not be decided by your dog.
+I definitely don't suggest you should randomly lop off any broken claws (or other wounded body parts) - that's definitely a job (and a decision) for the vet.
+All I'm saying is that claw clipping is a necessary part of having a dog in your life, and whether or not you clip claws should not be decided by your dog (because we will always decide no).

 Getting Past The Struggle

-At one point, Byron's anti-clipping campaign became such a drama that he actually made a hole in the bathroom door trying to smash his way through it to avoid five seconds of displeasure.
+At one point, my anti-clipping campaign became such a drama that I actually made a hole in the bathroom door, trying to smash my way through it, in order to avoid five seconds of moderate displeasure.
 This is about training and it needs to start on day one.
-I learned that on day 60.
+Dad learned that on day 60.

-Although I'd fostered dogs in the past, Byron is the first dog I've lived with for more than a month or two, and I was not as equipped in the training department as I had thought.
-He trained me as much as I did him, especially on what I should and should not allow him to get away with.
+Although he'd fostered dogs in the past, I'm the first dog he's lived with for more than a month or two, and he probably wasn't as equipped in the training department as he had thought.
+We pretty much trained each other, especially on what I should and should not be allowed to get away with.

-After watching videos and reading articles and talking to other dog people, I found a few suggestions that seemed promising...
+After watching videos, reading articles and talking to other dog people, dad found a few suggestions that seemed promising...

-1. Over the course of several days, or even weeks (depending on the fear level), place the nail clippers near your dog and reward him every time he doesn't react.
+1. Over the course of several days, or even weeks (depending on the fear level), you can place the nail clippers near your dog and reward him every time he doesn't react.
 It works, but you need to be consistent and very patient.
-Plus you need to have millions of treats on standby.
+Plus you need to have millions of treats on standby, so make sure they're healthy to eat in quantity (research it - even healthy vegetables can be toxic for us dogs, if we eat too much of them).

 2. Use a nail file to gently file the claws instead of clipping them.
-Some dogs, Byron included, actually seem to like this.
+Some dogs, myself included, actually enjoy this.
 But, if you haven't kept the claws short, this will take a pretty long time and it's unlikely your pooch is going to sit through it for long periods.

 3. Have your dog sit, give him a treat, have him give you his paw, give him a treat, show him the clippers, treat, clip one claw, treat.
 If you can do one paw a day, you'll easily stay on top of it, plus it can create a more trusting relationship around nail clippers and even lead to nail clipping becoming a source of fun.

 Well clipped claws are important because long claws can break, as we've seen, possibly leading to infection that can be serious.
-But that's not all; when claws get too long, they can cause discomfort and even pain during walking, and can, in extreme examples, lead to permanent foot deformity.
+But that's not all; when claws get too long, they can cause discomfort and even pain during walking, and can, in extreme examples, can lead to permanent foot deformity and bone problems (walking abnormally for long periods can damage joints).

 Different Clippers

 You will see a few different types of nail trimmers.
-In my opinion, the easiest to use are also the safest, and the ones that cause the least problems for my lad are the ones that look like regular wire cutters.
+In my opinion, the easiest to use are also the safest, and the ones that cause the least problems for me are the ones that look like dad's wire cutters.
 Not too much of a curl on the blade and definitely no fancy mechanism.
-The type that require you to put the claw into a circle are asking for frustration and possibly injury.
+The type that require you to put the claw into a circle are asking for frustration (and possibly injury).
 Avoid them unless you already have good results with them.

 This simple type works best for most dogs.